FalahMsi/neurocode/CONTRIBUTING.md

 By contributing, you agree that your code will be licensed under the [MIT License](LICENSE).

-We’re excited to build **NeuroCode** with your help.
-Let’s make cognitive AI for code a reality!
+We're excited to build **NeuroCode** with your help.
+Let's make cognitive AI for code a reality!